giuseppeg/refined-twitter-lite/FEATURES.md

 default: `0`

 Starts a count down and when reaches 0 sends the tweet that you just composed.
 It allows to abort tweets.
 Set this value to a number of choice, greater than `0` to activate this feature.
 When this feature is active a long press on the tweet button will send the tweet immediately.

+### highlightMissingAltForImages

+default: `true`

+Makes the alt text link in the compose dialog red to highlight the feature and hopefully encourage people to add descriptions to images.